Research and Applied Practica

 Please note that a minimum 2-semester commitment is strongly preferred.

-The GSU Student Training Equity Project (STEP) has 3 main components:
+GSU Student Training Equity Project (STEP)

 - Networking events.